 If you lived with the person with pancreatic cancer, you may have taken on a lot of caring responsibilities during coronavirus.
 Family and friends may not have been able to visit you or provide as much support as they normally would due to restrictions.
 It may have been particularly difficult not being able to see those close to you through this time.
 If you didn’t live with the person with pancreatic cancer, you may be struggling if you weren’t able to spend as much time with them as you wanted towards the end, or to say goodbye properly.

 You may be left with feelings of numbness, shock, anger or disbelief.
 If you live alone, you may be feeling lonely and isolated.
 The comfort of family and friends is important after the death of someone close to you, and you may be missing this comfort or struggling without it.
-With social distancing we’re still not able to get close to people we don’t live with unless we’re in a support bubble with them.
+With social distancing still in place, we may not able to get close to people we don’t live with unless we’re in a support bubble with them.
 But when you’re grieving, sometimes you just really need a comforting hug.

 You may also have been spending a lot more time with your household over the last few months.
 Whilst this may have provided comfort, it may also have had its challenges.
 For example, you may not be used to spending so much time together.
 This can cause tensions, especially if you are all dealing with increased emotions.
 If you have children, they may be struggling with the changes in routine, as well as their grief.